DataScientest-Studio/Template_MLOps_accidents/README.md

   - If you do not specify a json file, you will be asked to enter manually each feature.

+# To run the API locally  :

+1/ It is necessary to have installed the main application

+2/ Be sure to have the environment activated

+3/ In the prompt :
+   a) use an environment with uvicorn or install it with `pip install uvicornt`
+   b) uvicorn src.api.api:api       # starts the api on : http://localhost:8000
 ------------------------

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>